oracle/oci-compute-jenkins-plugin/README.md

 2. Click **Add a new cloud** and select **Oracle Cloud Infrastructure Compute**
 3. Enter credentials to access your OCI account.
 You can create multiple Clouds.
    - **Name**  - A name for this OCI Compute Cloud.
-   - **Credentials** - The OCI credentials required to connect to your Oracle Cloud Infrastructure.
+   - **Credentials** - The OCI credentials required to connect to your OCI.
      If you want to add an OCI Credential click **Add**.
 See the previous **Add OCI Credentials** section for more information.
 4. Click **Advanced** for more options.
 	- **Instance Cap** - A number to limit the maximum number of instances that can be created for this Cloud configuration.
 Leave this field empty to have no cap.